 So you bought an intranet, now what?
 This is the final article of the series providing tips on how to run a smooth and successful intranet project.

 In Part I, we discussed Determining Project Deliverables and Using an Intranet Project Checklist.
 In Part 2, we discussed Building your Intranet Implementation Team and determining roles and responsibilities.
-The final step in intranet implementation is timeline and scheduling.
+The final step in intranet software implementation is timeline and scheduling.

 Intranet Project Timeline